carpentries-incubator/workflows-nextflow/episodes/05-nextflow_scripting.md

 ### Lists

-A List object can be defined by placing the list items in square brackets `[]` and seprating items by commas `,`:
+A List object can be defined by placing the list items in square brackets `[]` and separating items by commas `,`:

 ~~~
 list = [10,20,30,40]